 Why Are We Neglecting our First Time Managers

-In the fast-paced world of business, we often celebrate seasoned executives and rising stars.
-But there's a critical group we're overlooking: our first-time managers.
+Amid the hustle of business, seasoned executives and rising stars get the spotlight, but first-time managers often go unnoticed.
 These individuals, thrust into leadership roles, are the linchpins of our organizations.
 Yet, all too often, we're setting them up for failure by neglecting their unique needs and challenges.

 The Hidden Crisis